johnfunston/tip-maps-100hrs-project/README.md

 Build order:

 Wednesday, Sept 28th:
--Make sure that totals for dashboard only pertain to the logged in User -Make submitShift reroute to dashboard
+-Make sure that totals for dashboard only pertain to the logged in User DONE -Make submitShift reroute to dashboard DONE
 -Create savings goal meter
 -Allow ability to update/delete existing shifts for users